The Mysterious Flame of Queen Loana: Plot

 The plot of the book concerns Yambo (full name: Giambattista Bodoni, just like the typographer Giambattista Bodoni), a 59-year-old Milanese antiquarian book dealer who loses his episodic memory due to a stroke.
 At the beginning of the novel, he can remember everything he has ever read but does not remember his family, his past, or even his own name.
 Yambo decides to go to Solara, his childhood home, parts of which he has abandoned following a family tragedy, to see if he can rediscover his lost past.
 After days of searching through old newspapers, vinyl records, books, magazines and childhood comic books, he is unsuccessful in regaining memories, though he relives the story of his generation and the society in which his dead parents and grandfather lived.
 Ready to abandon his quest, he discovers a copy of the original First Folio of 1623 among his grandfather's books, the shock of which causes another incident, during which he relives his lost memories of childhood.
 The final section of the book is, therefore, a literary exploration of the traditional phenomenon whereby a person's life flashes before him or her, as Yambo struggles to regain the one memory he seeks above all others: the face of the girl he loved ever since he was a student.

-Umberto Eco includes myriad references to both scholarly and popular culture in the book (notably the Flash Gordon strips) and has drawn heavily on his own experiences growing up in Benito Mussolini's Fascist Italy.
-Like other Eco novels, The Mysterious Flame of Queen Loana boasts abundant intertextuality.
+Umberto Eco includes references to both scholarly and popular culture in the book (notably the Flash Gordon strips) and draws heavily on his own experiences growing up in Benito Mussolini's Fascist Italy.
+Like other Eco novels, The Mysterious Flame of Queen Loana uses intertextuality.